22 March 2023 – Episode 918 – The Science Springquinox

 WANT TO HELP TWIS?
 LEAVE A POSITIVE REVIEW FOR TWIS ON YOUR FAVORITE PODCAST PLATFORM TODAY!

-Do you have questions that you want us to answer (like, does a wormhole go to science town?)?
+Do you have questions that you want us to answer (like, what would Keanu do??)?
 Send us your questions!
 We will do our best to have answers!

 If You love TWIS, and all the science news we pronounce each week, please consider making a donation to the This Week in Science podcast.